Stay tuned for information for upcoming events in Oak Meadow’s 2017-18 Speaker Series.

-The Discovery Museums of Acton and Oak Meadow School present an evening with Bob Bigelow, one of the foremost lecturers in the county regarding the needs of children in youth sports.
+The Discovery Museums of Acton and Oak Meadow School presented an evening with Bob Bigelow, one of the foremost lecturers in the county regarding the needs of children in youth sports.
 Today, over 35 million children ages 4 through 14 participate in some form of organized youth sports.
 Yet, over 70% of kids drop out by age 13 — missing opportunities for socialization, character development, exercise and fun.
 While kids do migrate to other activities as they get older, the number one reason children drop out is pressure from adults, and no longer finding their sports experiences fun.
-In this educational, challenging, motivational and humorous talk, Bob Bigelow offers a better understanding of what our kids really want and need from their sports activities, and a solution that helps them remain children at play.
+In this educational, challenging, motivational and humorous talk, Bob Bigelow offered a better understanding of what our kids really want and need from their sports activities, and a solution that helps them remain children at play.

 Bob is a former NBA first round draft choice and four-year player.
 He played collegiately at the University of Pennsylvania for Hall of Fame Coach Chuck Daly.
 He has devoted several thousand hours researching and lecturing about organized youth sports and its effects on children – and adults.
 Visit his website to learn more.